Torn ACL (cont.)

 Without a normal ACL, the knee becomes unstable and can buckle, especially when the leg is planted and attempts are made to stop or turn quickly.

 What causes a torn ACL?

-Most anterior cruciate ligament injuries occur due to trauma, usually in a sport or fitness activity.
-The ligament gets stretched or tears when the foot is firmly planted, the knee locks and twists or pivots at the same time.
+Most anterior cruciate ligament injuries occur due to injury, usually in a sport or fitness activity.
+The ligament gets stretched or tears when the foot is firmly planted and the knee locks and twists or pivots at the same time.
 This commonly occurs in basketball, football, soccer, and gymnastics, where a sudden change in direction stresses and damages the ligament.
-These injuries are usually noncontact, occur at low speed, and occur as the body is decelerating
+These injuries are usually noncontact, occur at low speed, and occur as the body is decelerating.

 ACL injuries may also occur when the tibia is pushed forward in relation to the femur.
-This is the mechanism of injury that occurs because of a fall when skiing, from a direct blow to the front of the knee (such as in football), or in a car accident.
+This is the mechanism of injury that occurs because of a fall when skiing, from a direct blow to the front of the knee (such as in football) when the foot is planted on the ground, or in a car accident.